Women and work in India

 In urban areas, shopkeeping or selling items in retail shops is the most common occupation for men.
 Driving vehicles and working at construction sites are common jobs at lower levels of education, while managerial and technology roles like software development are the top occupations as education levels rise among urban men.

-The top occupation for urban women, employing more than one in ten of them, is working as cleaners and helpers in homes, hotels and offices.
+The top occupations for urban women that both employ more than one in ten working women are garment work such as tailoring and that of cleaners and helpers in homes, hotels and offices.
 As education levels rise, tailoring and other jobs in garment factories feature above domestic help jobs.
 Higher educated urban women are most likely to work as teachers.

 [3] India is signatory to International Labour Organisation conventions that bar children under the age of 14 from working.
 References to "men" and "women" in this piece refer to those over the age of 14